Home > Resources > Media Articles > The AI Revolution: Eight Deadly Trends

 3. Generative LLM (GeLLM) as a service: Three core trends are disrupting the tech world faster and faster–Gen LLMs as a service, AI Agents (mono products) built on Gen LLMs as a service, and High-Precision Gen LLMs as a service aimed at servicing Gen LLMs.
 The latter will specialise in accurate next-token predictions.
 These as-a-Service solutions are like having a tech genie in your pocket, granting wishes for innovative applications and unparalleled accuracy.

-4. Convergence between MLMs, LLMs, and GeLLMs: The convergence of MLMs, LLMs, and GeLLMs is creating a behavioural insights boom that is revolutionising AI interactions further.
-This is about supercharging the development of highly personalised, engaging, and intuitive applications with understanding user behaviour deeper and deeper.
+4. Convergence between MLMs, LLMs, and GeLLMs: The convergence of MLMs, LLMs, and GeLLMs is creating a behavioral insights boom that is revolutionising AI interactions further.
+This is about supercharging the development of highly personalised, engaging, and intuitive applications with understanding user behavior deeper and deeper.
 It's like a mind-reading machine anticipating users' needs, mixing the predictive power of MLMs, contextual understanding of LLMs, and human-like responses of GeLLMs.

 5. Open-source GeLLMs: The rise of open-source GeLLMs is another game-changer unleashed from the confines of proprietary silos.
 These models are giving developers and researchers unprecedented access to experimentation.
 Having just started, as more and more GeLLMs are open-sourced, we can expect to see an explosion of new applications and use cases that will transform industries and reshape the way we live and work.